allthingslinux/tux/docs/content/user/features/status-roles.md

 ---
 title: Status Roles
 description: Automatically assign roles to users based on their Discord custom status messages using regex pattern matching.
+tags:
+  - user-guide
+  - features
+  - roles
 ---

 # Status Roles

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The Status Roles feature automatically assigns roles to users based on their Discord custom status messages.
 When a user's status matches a configured pattern, they receive the corresponding role.
 When their status changes and no longer matches, the role is automatically removed.